Easy Bible Quiz about Biblical Characters and People.

 c.
 Benjamin.

-The brothers were jealous of a coat that their father had given Joseph.
+Joseph's brothers were jealous of a coat that their father had given him.

 -

-This fellow used a sling and a smooth stone to kill a giant.
+This shepherd used a sling and a smooth stone to kill a giant.

 a.
 Samson.